dills122/trader-tools/lib/is-ticker-symbol/Readme.md

 # Is Ticker Symbol

 Ever need to check if a string of text might contain a ticker symbol or company name? ...No?
-Well, thats exactly what this package will help you accomplish.
+Well, that's exactly what this package will help you accomplish.

+Currently the list is only populated with Common Stock tickers to reduce the size and limit scope a bit.

 ## API